Ibraelf/kubernetes_bootcamp_exercises/fundamentals/high-availability.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Update the each Deployment based on the previous yaml files.
+Create PV and PVC needed and update the each Deployment based on the previous yaml files.

 ```bash
 kubectl apply -f /data/votingapp/13_highavailability/